solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 Below are the most important metrics to keep an eye on when writing to a Kinesis stream:

 - `IncomingRecords`: The **number** of records **successfully** written to the Kinesis stream.
-This includes records from both, `PutRecord` and `PutRecods` operations.
+This includes records from both `PutRecord` and `PutRecods` operations.
 In case you want to separate the two, each of them has its own metric as well: `PutRecord.Success` and `PutRecords.Records` respectively.

 - `IncomingBytes`: This, in turn, shows the **size** of data **successfully** written to the Kinesis stream.
 Once again, it's a combined metric including `PutRecord` and `PutRecords` operations (`PutRecord.Bytes` and `PutRecords.Bytes` will tell you about the individual operations).